freeipa/ansible-freeipa/README-automember.md

-`users` | Users to rebuild membership for. | no `hosts` | Hosts to rebuild membership for. | no `no_wait` | Don't wait for rebuilding membership. | no `action` | Work on automember or member level.
+`users` | Users to rebuild membership for. | no `hosts` | Hosts to rebuild membership for. | no `no_wait` | Don't wait for rebuilding membership. | no `default_group` | Default (fallback) group for all unmatched entries.
+Use the empty string "" for ensuring the default group is not set. | no
+`action` | Work on automember or member level.
 It can be one of `member` or `automember` and defaults to `automember`. | no `state` | The state to ensure.
 It can be one of `present`, `absent`, 'rebuilt'. default: `present`. | no